-- Guides, Templates and Toolkits not Completed (fines have be given for using template policies that are not followed)?
+- Guides, Templates, and Toolkits not Completed (fines have been given for using template policies that are not followed)?

 - Missing Documents Referenced in Policies (if you have not created all of the documents referenced in your policies, such as a Risk Management Plan, you may not be complying with your own written policies and may be at risk for higher “willful neglect” HIPAA penalties)?

 - No Policies for Addressable Implementation Standards (if your policy templates require you to analyze “addressable” policies, you may not have a policy in place if you have not documented what is reasonable for your practice.
 Addressable does not mean optional)?

 - Implementation (identifying a treat in your risk analysis without a plan to implement safeguards to mitigate the risk can lead to heavy fines – you must have an Implementation Plan)?

 - No Documentation of HIPAA Activities (if it isn’t documented, it didn’t happen.
 Record dates, personnel who performed or verified, and other applicable details when safeguards are implemented)?

 - Ongoing Compliance Not Reviewed (you need documentation of ongoing compliance, such as when the software is updated with the latest security patch, review of audit logs, verifying termination procedures were followed, etc)?

 - New Technology or Operations Not Evaluated (you need to assess new technology or operations, such as upgrading your EHR for Stage 2 Meaningful Use or beginning a social media program for your practice, and implement the appropriate safeguards to comply with the HIPAA Security Rule